w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to teach the learning outcomes:

 * Show examples of breadcrumb trails.
 Explain that they provide information about the users location in the context of a set of web pages.
 Emphasize that they are useful especially in cases where the navigation contains a lot of nested levels.
 For reference on how to provide breadcrumb trails, see technique [G65: Providing a breadcrumb trail](https://www.w3.org/WAI/WCAG21/Techniques/general/G65).
 * Invite students to give examples of page titles they are familiar with and reflect with them on how well the titles describe the page contents.
 Explain that page titles are useful to identify the purpose of a specific web page within a set of web pages.
-Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some browsers and assistive technologies do not show the information on the title.
+Mention that it is best practice to put the title text both in the page title and in the first heading of level 1 on the page, as some browsers and assistive technologies may truncate the titles or not show the at all.
 Explain that providing page titles is a responsibility shared with the content author.
 For references on how to provide descriptive page titles, see technique [G88: Providing descriptive titles for Web pages](https://www.w3.org/WAI/WCAG21/Techniques/general/G88.html).

 #### Ideas to Assess Knowledge

 Optional ideas to assess knowledge:

 * Practical &mdash; Present students with a specific web page inside a website and ask them to provide appropriate indications about the page location with respect to the entire website.
-Assess how students balance the use of appropriate indications to communicate the location of a web page within a set of web pages.
+Assess how students balance the use of appropriate indications to communicate the location of a web page within a set of web pages, including using text and visual cues, breadcrumb trails, and descriptive titles and headings.
 * Practical &mdash; Present students with a set of web pages and ask them to provide descriptive titles that identify each of the pages and describe what they are about.
 Assess how students provide clear and descriptive page titles.

 {% include excol.html type="end" %}